 The BSTF Participant Membership & Code of Conduct Declaration must be signed by all participants: All participants including all competitors, volunteers and coaches must agree to the terms and conditions outlined.

 Team registration & weigh-in: Coaches, volunteers and athletes must all attend registration and show their photo ID.
 Volunteers will register first, followed by teams’ athletes and coaches who will be registered in their groups together in the order the team arrived.
 Athletes are required to show both their photo ID and student ID card at registration.
 Athletes failing to make weight will be allowed to try again two times within the registration period.
 There will be a maximum -/+200 g allowance for players being under/over their weight division at the weigh-in which will be strictly applied.
 Sparring competitors who fail to meet their weight may change weight divisions at the cost of a £20 fee at registration.

-Check-in: All participants, competitors, coaches, volunteers and officials may only enter or exit the competition area via the check-in area.
-Competitors must present themselves to the check-in area arrive 2 full matches in advance of each scheduled sparring bout and 3 rounds in advance of a pre-scheduled patterns round, while patterns finalists must arrive 5 minutes in advance of a scheduled patterns final to learn the final’s match order).
+Check-in: All participants, competitors, coaches, volunteers and officials may only enter and exit the competition area via the check-in area.
+Competitors must present themselves to the check-in area arrive 2 full matches in advance of each scheduled sparring bout or scheduled patterns round.

 Your Event-ID Card, provided at registration, must be presented every time when passing through check-in and to the competition area desk prior to the bout.
 Players must wait in the designated waiting areas at court-side.
 Only one sparring coach (required) and up to one physiotherapist or team doctor (optional) may accompany each athlete.
 Athletes and coaches must enter and then exit the competition area by the same route directly after their match is concluded.